ShayanAhmadpour/shayanboardgame/README.md

 two 4s
 two 5s
 two 6s
-and each team has two rows(without counting the goal) and each row must have maximum of one type of pieces from 2 to 6. the game moves depends on a dice. we can choose one of two numbered pieces which is same as the number of dice and move it to front,front-left and front-right.
+and each team has two rows at the start(without counting the goal) and each row must have maximum of one type of pieces from 2 to 6. the game moves depends on a dice. we can choose one of two numbered pieces which is same as the number of dice and move it to front,front-left and front-right.